autowarefoundation/autoware.universe/system/default_ad_api/README.md

 The vehicle pose is not estimated.
 Plase set an initial pose or check GNSS.
 The route is not set.
 Please set a goal pose.
 The topic rate error is detected.
 Please check [control,planning] components.
 The vehicle is ready.
-Change the operation mode to autonomous.
+Please change the operation mode to autonomous.
 The vehicle is driving autonomously.
 The vehicle has reached the goal of the route.
 Please reset a route.
 ```